AndersDJohnson/rfc-js-import-infer-identifier/README.md

 # rfs-js-import-infer-token

 More terse default imports using names of file imported as identifier.
-This probably wouldn't work when combined with named imports.
+This probably wouldn't work when combined with named imports, pending a different syntax for that case.

 ```js
 import from './components/MyComponent'